rant-lang/reference/src/glossary.md

 ### Hint

-A hint is a compile-time operation that informs the Rant compiler that the next program element is expected to print to the output.
+A compile-time flag that marks the following program element as text.

 ### Identifier